-Let us stop a while to consider the cost of this activity as I am aware that it is certainly arguable.
-It is quite a sum indeed and even though the exchange rate for the yen at the time was to our advantage and VAT still at 5% (which means that I paid 139€ all included for my ride), it is certainly not the most cost-efficient activity during a trip in Japan.
-However, my personal opinion is that the scales should not always be tipped in favor of cost efficiency when selecting activities.
-There are plenty of similar ones like jet-ski, parachuting, or, to a lesser degree, karting.
+This activity is certainly pricey and understandably arguable.
+It is quite a sum indeed and even though the exchange rate for the yen at the time was to our advantage and VAT still at 5% when we took the ride, it is certainly not the most cost-efficient activity during a trip in Japan.
+However, the scales should not always be tipped in favor of cost efficiency when selecting activities.
+There are plenty of similar ones like jet-ski, parachuting, or, to a lesser degree, karting that are also expensive.

 You need to get there half-an-hour before schedule in order to confirm your presence, then you are made to wait in a lounge where a waitress will take your order.
 All soft drinks are free including for people who have come along to accompany you.
 A few minutes before boarding, you have to go through a security check and listen to a few instructions and explanations.
-It is forbidden, in particular, to take along your mobile as well as drinks.
+It is forbidden, in particular, to take along your mobile phone as well as food and drinks.

 Fasten your seatbelts!